Pinterest Pixel

 John Michaloudis

-When working in Excel, precision is often non-negotiable.
-Whether I’m handling financial data, project timelines, or inventory management, I frequently find myself needing to round numbers up to a specific multiple.
-That’s where the CEILING function comes in handy.
-Let me walk you through how I use this versatile function and why it’s become one of my favorites.
+When working in Excel, I frequently find myself needing to round numbers up to a specific multiple.
+That is where the CEILING function comes in handy.
+In this article, I will show you how to use ceiling function in Excel.

 Key Takeaways:

-• The CEILING function is ideal for rounding numbers up to a specified multiple, ensuring precise and consistent results in various scenarios.
+• The CEILING function is used to round numbers up to a specified multiple.

-• The CEILING function is versatile, supporting use cases like pricing strategies, time management, and inventory planning.
+• The CEILING function is useful for pricing strategies, time management, and inventory planning.

-• Ensuring the correct sign for both the number and significance avoids common errors like #NUM! or #VALUE!.
+• Make sure to use the correct sign for both the number and significance.

 Understanding the Ceiling Function